 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CINC, ALBO, PAYA, QUMU

-Qumu Corporation (NASDAQ: QUMU)’s sale to Enghouse Systems Ltd. for $0.90 per share in cash.
+Qumu Corporation QUMU's sale to Enghouse Systems Ltd. for $0.90 per share in cash.
 If you are a Qumu shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.